HAKE: A Knowledge Engine Foundation for Human Activity Understanding: Method

 Since the logic laws are universal despite input and output, we impose regularizations on \textit{all} event representations $x \in \mathcal{X}$ related to logical modules, including primitive, intermediate, and final event vectors.

-Therefore, the loss of reasoning is constructed by two parts.
+Therefore, the loss of reasoning consists of two parts.
 First, the modules must follow the logical laws, so we use the logical regularizer loss $\mathcal{L}_{reg}$ for all event vectors.
 Second, the modules should be able to perform accurate reasoning, so the classification loss $\mathcal{L}_{cls}$ is essential.
-The final loss for this module is constructed as
+The final loss of the logic reasoning module $\mathcal{L}_{LR}$ is constructed as

 where $\alpha$ is a hyperparameter adjusting the ratio.